The Ultimate Guide to Improving Freemium Conversion Rate for SaaS Companies

 In-app messages with upsell prompts work best when they appear at the moment when a user really needs the feature.

 For example, Loom gives its users a nudge to upgrade to the higher plan when they finish recording a video.
-That’s when they may realize how unflattering their fillers may sound and Loom gives them a chance to rectify them.
+That’s when they may realize how unflattering their fillers may sound, and Loom gives them a chance to rectify them.

-Create FOMO by showing freemium users what they’re missing out
+Create FOMO by showing freemium users what they’re missing out on

 Fear of Missing Out is a powerful emotion and companies use it to drive conversions.